ajnobre/news-scrapper/README.md

+## Input Data Limitation

+Please note that the robot is designed to process input data sequentially, handling only one input at a time.
+The input data should be placed in `devdata/work-items-in/run-1/work-items.json`.
+Ensure that this file contains a single work item per execution to avoid processing errors.

 # Template: Python - Minimal

 This template leverages the new [Python framework](https://github.com/robocorp/robocorp), the [libraries](https://github.com/robocorp/robocorp/blob/master/docs/README.md#python-libraries) from to same project as well.

 The template provides you with the basic structure of a Python project: logging out of the box and controlling your tasks without fiddling with the base Python stuff.
 The environment contains the most used libraries, so you do not have to start thinking about those right away.

 👉 Other templates are available as well via our tooling and on our [Portal](https://robocorp.com/portal/tag/template)

 ## Running

 #### VS Code

 1. Get [Robocorp Code](https://robocorp.com/docs/developer-tools/visual-studio-code/extension-features) -extension for VS Code.
 1. You'll get an easy-to-use side panel and powerful command-palette commands for running, debugging, code completion, docs, etc.